apigee/apigee-access/README.md

 ## Methods

 The module supports the following methods.
 Note that some methods require a request object that came from the http module.
+The methods are described in more detail in the following sections.

     getVariable(request, name);
     setVariable(request, name, value);